Fencing Fundamentals: How To Begin Fencing For Beginners

 Building endurance and strength

 To excel in fencing, it is crucial to build endurance and strength.
 Fencing requires quick bursts of explosive energy, as well as sustained physical exertion.
-Incorporate cardiovascular exercises, such as running or cycling, into your training routine to improve your stamina.
+Incorporate cardiovascular exercises, such as or cycling, into your training routine to improve your stamina.
 To build strength, incorporate resistance training exercises that target the muscles used in fencing, such as lunges, squats, and core exercises.
-Strength and endurance training will enhance your overall performance and help prevent fatigue during matches.
+Strength and endurance training will enhance your overall and help prevent fatigue during matches.

 Flexibility and agility exercises